 But if you can get help within the first hour of a fall, the long term damage can be dramatically reduced.
-A medical alert system will send emergency responders to your location within minutes of a fall, advise them of any medical conditions and notify your family and listed caregivers.
+An emergency response system will send responders to your location within minutes of a fall, advise them of any medical conditions and notify your family and listed caregivers.

 However, there are many types of personal emergency response systems to choose from.
 Understanding the difference between an in-home system and a mobile system, is paramount to selecting the right medical alert device for your situation and lifestyle.

 What's the Difference Between In-Home vs. Mobile Medical Alert Devices

 An in-home, or at-home, medical alert system, only works in your home and its immediate surroundings.
 The average range is 400 ft to 1,200 ft from the base station.

 An on-the-go, or mobile medical alert system, is functional both in and outside the home, however it's a little more expensive and requires more frequent recharging.
 We'll get into the pluses and minuses below.

 How Does an In-Home Medical Alert Device Work?

 The classic in-home medical alert device has a base station, which is plugged into a wall, and a phone jack.
 The user then wears an emergency button as a pendent around their neck, or as a watch on their wrist.

 If a fall occurs, the monitoring center will be alerted either by you pressing an emergency button, or through automatic fall detection.
 A trained agent will try to contact the fall victim.
 If no contact with the fall victim can be made, emergency responders will be dispatched immediately and family members will be notified.